TendoPayPlugins/tendopay-magento-2/README.md

 ## Step 1: Add TendoPay Module to Magento

-Run the command in terminal on a project

-`composer require tendopay/tendopay-sdk-php`

 Copy the files of this module into `<Magento root directory>/app/code/TendoPay/TendopayPayment`

 ## Step 2: Enable Magento 2 Module in terminal